 Total Credits: 36

-* Can be taken more than once with different topics upon approval of adviser.
+* Upon approval of topic by advisor.
+Can be taken more than once with different topics.

 Hear from Trisha Miller, former student in the online M.S. in HDFS: Youth Development program at NDSU.

 Well-developed and data-driven learning opportunities for youth, outside of the school environment, are important for developing their interests, skills, and passions.
 According to Youth.gov, "The demand for afterschool programs is strong, with nearly 10.2 million children and youth who participate in afterschool programs annually,1 across 10 million in summer camps and 6 million in 4-H programs, alone.2"